-The property, plant and equipment revaluation reserve, amounting to BGN 21,594 thousand (31.12.2019: BGN 22,040 thousand), is formed by the positive difference between the carrying amount of property, plant and equipment and their fair value at the date of the respective revaluation.
+The property, plant and equipment revaluation reserve, amounting to BGN 21,594 thousand (31 December 2019: BGN 22,040 thousand), is set aside from the surplus between the carrying amount of property, plant and equipment and their fair value at the date of the respective revaluation.
 The deferred tax effect on the revaluation reserve was directly carried to this reserve.